waseem18/Hacks/README.md

 ```
 hacks                                 Outputs details of Hackathons in or near your current location.
 hacks [location]                      Outputs details of Hackathons in or near [location]
+hacks --all                           Outputs details of Hackathons all over the World.
 ```
 Examples
 --------